kannikakabilar/Kannika-Notas/JavaScript/README.md

 > - <a style="color:#000000">Call that function and use .then(), .catch(), and .finally() methods after calling that function</a>
 >
 > - <a style="color:#000000">What is 'await' and it can only be used in what kind of function?</a>
+> <br> A: await waits for a promise.
+It can only be used inside an async function.
 >
-> - <a style="color:#000000">Write an async function using await in a try-catch-finally block that performs the same functionality as the promise-returning function above</a>
+> - <a style="color:#000000">Write an async function using await in a try-catch-finally block that performs the same functionality as axiosRequest promise-statement provided below</a>
 >
 > - <a style="color:#000000">Multiple .then() and .catch() can be chained to gether like this: prom.then(...).then(...).catch(...).catch(...)
 Why?</a>
-> <br> A: Because then() and catch return promises
+> <br> A: Because then() and catch() return promises.
 >
 > - <a style="color:#000000">Solve this LeetCode 2721 using Promise.all and also without Promise.all</a>
 >